SimL85/testautomation-03-grupp01/README.md

                                                   Git Hub
 --------------------------------------------------------------------------------------------------------------------
-1. Never push to main, always work on your own branch and merge responcibly!
+1. Never push to main, always work on your own branch and merge responsibly!
 2. When naming branches, use the following convention - "first name""number increased incrementally with every new branch"
 3. Use descriptive comments for your commits
 4. We all work together, we merge in agreement!